RJKAZ/css-tricks/README.md

 now starting on the code by the instagram page " sparshcodes "

 also trying the codes by the instagram page " coding.beast "

+now that I have so many as is, the next step will be to combine these effects into a webpage to show them off.